-The Roman legacy of SpainCategory: History of Spain
+The Roman Legacy of SpainCategory: Spanish Culture

 The contributions of Rome to Spain are truly significant.
 It includes language, government, culture, religion, architecture and infrastructure.
 On the other hand, Spain natural resources were obviously useful in further expanding the Roman Empire.

 The Iberian Peninsula (“Hispania” in Latin) is the term used by the Romans to refer collectively to modern Portugal, Spain, Andorra, Gibraltar and a very small region in Southern France.
 It was ruled by Rome for almost 500 years.
 Spain was occupied by the Romans in the 2nd century B.C. as part of it growing empire.
 It provides Rome with food, wine, olive oil and metal.
 Central Spain was part of the Roman province of Hispania Tarraconensis.
 Since most inhabitants of the said region were Celtic origin, the Romans refer to them as Celtiberians which means “Celts who live in Iberia”.
 It was constructed with paved roads to allow roman troops and supplies to travel across the Peninsula.
 Roman engineers set up bridges to cross rivers and gullies.
 There are still remaining 3-arched bridges in Meseta demonstrating the early technology used by the Romans in building structures.